 During Key Stage 1, children begin to develop an awareness of the past, using common words and phrases relating to the passing of time.
 They start to know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They demonstrate a growing confidence and accuracy when using commonplace historical vocabulary.
-Through literacy and drama, children become able to ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 Children start to use, and begin to evaluate, some of the ways in which we find out about the past and identify different ways in which it is represented.